 When healthy digestion occurs, nutrients are absorbed, cells repair, and energy and metabolism increase.

-Different foods require certain pH conditions and enzymes in order to be properly digested.
+Different foods require certain pH conditions, and particular enzymes in order to be properly digested.

 High protein foods, especially meat, require an acidic environment in the stomach along with the appropriate enzymes to properly break down the protein for absorption.
 Acid by-products are then produced, requiring neutralization by essential minerals.

 Starches on the other hand require a slightly alkaline balance for the best energy production.